-We conclude that, by incorporating a MISL architecture into mesh, we can operate mesh networks based on heterogeneous technologies and hence benefit for greater flexibility and performance, at a similar cost of operating homogeneous mesh networks.
+We conclude that, by incorporating MISL architecture into mesh, we can operate mesh networks based on heterogeneous technologies and hence benefit for greater flexibility and performance, at a similar cost of operating homogeneous mesh networks.

-5. Media Independent Services functionality
+5. Media independent services functionality

-The previous sections presented the description of two scenarios where we have identified the need for a Media Independent Services Layer.
+The previous sections presented the description of the two scenarios where we have identified the need for a Media Independent Services Layer.
 These two scenarios have many synergies as both of them require some kind of abstraction layer to be able to cope with the heterogeneity of the radio access network.
 Based on the properties of each scenario, we extract a set of functional requirements.
 From this, we obtain the following list of desirable functionalities that the Media Independent Services Layer could implement:

-- Self description of interface properties: Primitives allowing the self discovery of capabilities. - Neighbor Discovery: Primitives allowing the discovery of neighbors via active or passive techniques. - Configuration of radio interfaces: Primitives that allow nodes or other network entities to control channels, transmission characteristics, etc. - Resource Management: Primitives allowing the management of the available resources of the network such as available bandwidth, delay, etc.
+- Self description of interface properties: Primitives allowing the self discovery of capabilities. - Neighbor Discovery: Primitives allowing the discovery of neighbors via active or passive techniques. - Configuration of radio interfaces: Primitives that allow nodes or other network entities to control channels, transmission characteristics, etc.

+• Resource Management: Primitives allowing the management of the available resources of the network such as available bandwidth, delay, etc.

 Some of the proposed functionality, specifically primitives regarding radio configuration, has already been proposed to the IEEE 802.21b Task Group.
 The contribution was accepted and can be found in the second version of the IEEE 802.21 draft that is still open to modifications.
-In the following we discuss in detail each of the above functionalities.